proycon/analiticcl/bindings/python/README.md

 ### from source

-To use this method, you need to have the Rust installed and in your ``$PATH``.
+To use this method, you need to have Rust installed and in your ``$PATH``.
 Install it through your package manager or through rustup:

 ```
 curl https://sh.rustup.rs -sSf | sh -s -- -y